BioJulia/PopGen.jl/docs/popdata_basics/location_and_pop.md

 populations!(data::PopData, rename::Vector{String})
 ```

-`Vector` of new unique population names in the order that they appear in the `PopData.meta`.
+`Vector` of new unique population names in the order that they appear in the `PopData.sampleinfo`.

 ```julia
 julia> new_popnames = ["Atlantic", "Atlantic", "Atlantic", "Gulf", "Gulf", "Gulf", "Gulf"] ;